TheAenema/The-Run-Cinematic-Project/ReadMe.md

 This project aimed at pushing all the limits of the Godot Engine in graphics and animation capabilities.
 I've implemented various shaders to achieve the quality I wanted such as [Six-Way Volumetric Lighting](https://github.com/TheAenema/Godot-Six-Way-Volumetric-Shader) shader for Fire, Smoke, Explosions and Steam along with a Limitless Vertex Animation Texture (VAT) shader to achieve cloth simulations.

-The entire project was animated and created in **Autodesk 3ds Max 2023** then ported to the **[Blazium Engine](https://github.com/blazium-engine/blazium)** to set up rendering and presentation.
+The entire project was animated and created in **Autodesk 3ds Max 2023** then ported to the **[Godot Engine](https://github.com/godot-engine/godot)** to set up rendering and presentation.

+> **Note :**
-> **Note :** This project does not depend on any third-party tool or library; everything is built with existing tools, and it can run inside Godot, Blazium, and Redot.
+> 1. This project does not depend on any third-party tool or library; everything is built with existing tools, and it can run inside Godot and Redot.
+> 2. The project was initially created in Blazium fork but due to serious performance issues was migrated back to the Godot Engine.

 ## Project Details